stounfo/notes/knowledge/adding-words-in-english.md

 **Adverb**

+- Multiple meanings
 - Placement in a sentence (beginning, middle, end)
 - Commonly used prepositions
 - Comparative and superlative forms
 - Antonyms
 - Common collocations

+## Flashcard

+A flashcard should include the following:

+- Short phrase with the word
+- Definition of the word
+- Translation of the phrase
+- Sound of the phrase

 ## Designations